filecoin-project/specs/src/algorithms/expected_consensus.md

 more space on-chain.

 How is K selected?
-- On the one end, there is no advantage to picking K larger than finality (by definition a fully-global lottery).
+- On the one end, there is no advantage to picking K larger than finality.
 - On the other, making K smaller reduces adversarial power to grind.
 ```